telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ### Creating Custom Columns

 Add, edit, or remove a custom column to the columns list.
-Afterward, these columns shows similarly to the Fiddler's predefined columns.
+Afterward, the columns are visualized similarly to the Fiddler's predefined columns.

 **Add a custom column** through one of these actions: